ichimg/Platforma-educationala/README.md

 # Platforma educationala

 ## About
-A management system for an educational platform, using WPF and C# along with EF Core, MVVM.
+A management system for an educational platform, using WPF and C# along with EF Core.
+Architecture: MVVM.

 ## Overview